sgoguen/journal/2019/12/fs-advent.md

 and addParens isLeft = function
+    //  We won't add parenthesis around variables
     | Var(v1)                 -> v1
+    //  Lambdas always need to be wrapped in parens no matter if it's the function
+    //  being called or if it's the argument being passed.
     | Lambda(_) as l          -> sprintf "(%s)" (toFSharp l)
+    //  Functions are left-associative, so we don't need to add parenthesis here
     | App(_) as a when isLeft -> sprintf "%s" (toFSharp a)
+    //  Applications on the right always need to be wrapped in parenthesis.
     | App(_) as a             -> sprintf "(%s)" (toFSharp a)